CNN cited the American Immigration Council's recent report ...

 - Arizona’s 52,667 Latino-owned businesses had sales and receipts of $8 billion and employed 54,530 people in 2007, the last year for which data is available.
 The state’s 16,333 Asian-owned businesses had sales and receipts of $4.5 billion and employed 31,339 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are integral to Arizona’s economy as workers.
+Immigrants are integral to Arizona’s economy as workers and taxpayers.

 - Immigrants accounted for 15% of total economic output in the Phoenix metropolitan area as of 2007, according to a study by the Fiscal Policy Institute.
 In fact, “immigrants contribute to the economy in direct relation to their share of the population.
 The economy of metro areas grows in tandem with the immigrant share of the labor force.”